northstowekarate/northstowekarate.github.io/policies/socialmedia/index.md

 social media posts.
 A breach of this policy will be considered by senior management as a potential case for gross misconduct which could result in expulsion from the club and potential reporting onward to BMABA for regulatory disciplinary processes.
-All reports of cyberbullying and other technology misuses will be investigated fully and may result in notification to the police where clubname is obliged to do so.
+All reports of cyberbullying and other technology misuses will be investigated fully and may result in notification to the police where Northstowe Karate Club is obliged to do so.
-Sanctions may include, but are not limited to, suspension, or banning from clubname.
-Everyone must be aware that in certain circumstances where a crime has been committed, they may be subject to a criminal investigation by the police over which clubname will have no control.
+Sanctions may include, but are not limited to, suspension, or banning from Northstowe Karate Club.
+Everyone must be aware that in certain circumstances where a crime has been committed, they may be subject to a criminal investigation by the police over which Northstowe Karate Club will have no control.